SweetDate-Calendar/sd_docs/project_overview_roadmap/index.md

 ## How to Contribute or Support

-We welcome contributors, testers, and funders interested in open infrastructure for time-based systems.
+We welcome contributors, testers, and founders interested in open infrastructure for time-based systems.
 If you want to:

 - Propose features or improvements
 - Help implement a client in your favorite language